Issactly/MECHA-Pre-Alpha/README.md

 Sameday sub-updates:
 - yeah so about that tap to crouch,,, its pretty much a bug.
 Theres been an update to make it less in the way but after crouching and walking youll keep the crouched down pose.
 Thankfully that out of the way update fixed the speed so youll move as intended!
 Its a visual bug of sorts haha
-- empty
-- empty
+- Camera now has a shorter Max zoom out.
+Invisicam is enabled to prevent any weird angles (hopefully) Camera movement with crouch is being considered but I may have to rebuild the Head and Neck stuff for it to not break :']
+- Up next: Slide mechanic

 **Console:**
 Players can walk, sprint while holding ButtonL3, and see what direction other players are looking to.
 Walk speeds change accordingly

+Sameday sub-updates:
+- Up next: Translating pc controls to gamepad
+- empty
+- empty

-Support for Mobile begins next week.
+Support for Mobile (hopefully) begins next week.
 While mobile players can join the game, their walk speed by default is less than crouch speed(?)(I honestly don't know why lmao)

 Sameday sub-updates:
-- empty
+- The default walk speed had been set to 7.
+I mustve done that in the early AM cause I do not remember doing that!
+Glad I checked!
 - empty
 - empty